SushantOps/My_Blogs/readme.md

-This Repo is for Terraweek Blogs:-
+This Repo is for  Blogs:-

 ----
+#Terraweek
 [Day1](https://medium.com/@sushantkapare1717/day-1-introduction-to-terraform-and-terraform-basics-db6ce45fef16)

 ----